eksctl-io/eksctl/site/content/usage/15-eks-managed-nodes.md

 An EKS managed node group is an autoscaling group and associated EC2 instances that are managed by AWS for an Amazon EKS cluster.
 Each node group uses the Amazon EKS-optimized Amazon Linux 2 AMI.
 Amazon EKS makes it easy to apply bug fixes and security patches to nodes, as well as update them to the latest Kubernetes versions.
 Each node group launches an autoscaling group for your cluster, which can span multiple AWS VPC availability zones and subnets for high-availability.

->NOTE: The term "unmanaged nodegroups" has been used to refer to nodegroups that eksctl has supported since the beginning and is used by default.
+>NOTE: The term "unmanaged nodegroups" has been used to refer to nodegroups that eksctl has supported since the beginning and uses by default.
 The `ClusterConfig` file continues to use the `nodeGroups` field for defining unmanaged nodegroups, and a new field `managedNodeGroups` has been added for defining managed nodegroups.

 ### Creating a cluster with Managed Nodegroups